gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "The upcoming diurnal period of darkness," the bot answered.
 "'Diurnal' meaning 'of or pertaining to the day'.
-The phenomenon is caused by the earth's rotation, which---"
+The phenomenon is caused by the earth's rotation, which—"

 "I know what makes night happen!"
 Maddy snapped.
 "But what do you mean 'tonight'?